Security alarm: Glass-break detection

 A glass-break detector may be used for internal perimeter building protection.
 Glass-break acoustic detectors are mounted in close proximity to the glass panes and listen for sound frequencies associated with glass breaking.

 Seismic glass-break detectors, generally referred to as shock sensors, are different in that they are installed on the glass pane.
 When glass breaks it produces specific shock frequencies which travel through the glass and often through the window frame and the surrounding walls and ceiling.
 Typically, the most intense frequencies generated are between 3 and 5 kHz, depending on the type of glass and the presence of a plastic interlayer.
 Seismic glass-break detectors feel these shock frequencies and in turn generate an alarm condition.

-Window foil is a less sophisticated, mostly outdated detection method that involves gluing a thin strip of conducting foil on the inside of the glass and putting low-power electric current through it.
-Breaking the glass is for all intents and purposes ensured to tear the foil and break the circuit.
+Window foil is a less advanced detection method that involves gluing a thin strip of conducting foil on the inside of the glass and putting low-power electric current through it.
+Breaking the glass will tear the foil and break the circuit.

 Smoke, heat, and carbon monoxide detectors

 Most systems can also be equipped with smoke, heat, and/or carbon monoxide detectors.
 These are also known as 24-hour zones (which are on at all times).
 Smoke and heat detectors protect from the risk of fire using different detection methods.
 Carbon monoxide detectors help protect from the risk of carbon monoxide poisoning.
 Although an intruder alarm panel may also have these detectors connected, it may not meet all the local fire code requirements of a fire alarm system.

-Traditional smoke detectors are technically ionization smoke detectors which create an electric current between two metal plates, which sound an alarm when disrupted by smoke entering the chamber.
-Ionization smoke alarms can quickly detect the small amounts of smoke produced by fast-flaming fires, such as cooking fires or those fueled by paper or flammable liquids.
-A newer, and perhaps safer, type is a photoelectric smoke detector.
-It contains a light source in a light-sensitive electric sensor, which is positioned at a 90-degree angle to the sensor.
+Traditional smoke detectors are ionization smoke detectors which create an electric current between two metal plates, which sound an alarm when disrupted by smoke entering the chamber.
+Ionization smoke alarms can quickly detect the small amounts of particles produced by fast-flaming fires, such as cooking fires or those fueled by paper or flammable liquids.
+A newer type of the smoke detector is the photoelectric smoke detector.
+It contains a light source, which is positioned indirectly to the light sensitive electric sensor.
 Normally, light from the light source shoots straight across and misses the sensor.
 When smoke enters the chamber, it scatters the light, which then hits the sensor and triggers the alarm.
-Photoelectric smoke detectors typically respond faster to a fire in its early, smoldering stage – before the source of the fire bursts into flames.
+Photoelectric smoke detectors typically respond faster to a fire in its early, smoldering stage, before the source of the fire bursts into flames.